 Photo: Connie van Driel

-Our Sun has set at the Hofvijver, right outside the Dutch Senate –Binnenhof– in The Hague, between October 6th and 9th, 2022.
+Our Sun set on the Hofvijver, in The Hague – right outside the Dutch Senate or “Binnenhof”, between October 6th and 9th, 2022.
 Sunset in The Hague is an on-going collaboration between Ludmila Rodrigues and Mike Rijnierse, this year featured in BlowUp Art Den Haag.

 How many times is the sunset photographed every day around the world?